spinnaker/spinnaker.github.io/reference/managed-delivery/resource-status/index.md

 ### API
-If you're [setup to use the API](/reference/managed-delivery/getting-started/#env-setup) and have the [ID of a resource](/reference/managed-delivery/getting-started/#find-a-resources-id) you can call the `/managed/resources/<resourceId>/status` endpoint.
+Find the [ID of a resource](/reference/managed-delivery/getting-started/#find-your-resource-id) and call the `/managed/resources/<resourceId>/status` endpoint.

 Example request:
 ```bash